JacobBonner/JenkinsTutorial/README.md

 #### __5.4.2 - Create Necessary Credentials in Jenkins__
 In order to connect to Github from Jenkins and trigger builds with webhooks, you need to create two credentials in Jenkins.
 1. From the Jenkins Dashboard hit 'Manage Jenkins', then under the Security section hit 'Manage Credentials'.
 Under the section 'Stores scoped to Jenkins', there is one option with a Store and Domains.
 Click on the link `(global)` under Domains.
 Now on the the left side of the screen there is an option 'Add Credentials'.
-2. The first Credential that you are going to add is your GitHub Personal Access Token so that we can establish a connection to GitHub.
+2. The first Credential that you are going to add is your GitHub Personal Access Token so that you can establish a connection to GitHub.
 Click 'Add Credentials', and enter the following for each field:
     - __Kind__: Select 'Secret text' from the dropdown menu.
     - __Secret__: Enter your Github Personal Access Token.
     - __ID__: `github-personal-access-token`